rarebreed/protean-service/retro/story/src/preface.md

 left your mark on the world.
 While there might be some _preternatural_ powers, for example heightened senses, body control (ie, toleration of cold or heat) and other above normal human talents might be displayed, it is nevertheless based on at least plausible reality.
 If this was fantasy, it would be more Conan than D&D.  If it was sci-fi, it would be more Traveller 2300AD than Starfinder.
+While magic could exist, it could not be easily harnessed, in much the same way that although electricity is ubiquitous in modern society, one doesn't have energy guns, or use it to to power uo to defeat ones opponents.
+Like Tolkein's magic, it could be felt or sensed, but not controlled.

 The world also had to feel familiar, and yet also different.
 If the world is too different, then it faces at least two different problems: